BMP280 Breakout - Temperature, Pressure, Altitude Sensor

 Software

-Our Python library for the BMP280 makes it simple to take readings from the sensor, and to combine with code for our other Breakout Garden breakouts and even other HATs and pHATs on a pHAT Stack.
+Our Python library for the BMP280 makes it simple to use with Raspberry Pi computers.
+It lets you take readings from the sensor, and is easy to combine with code for our other Breakout Garden breakouts.

-You can also use this breakout with Raspberry Pi Pico and other RP2040 boards, using C++ or Pirate brand MicroPython.
+You can also use this breakout with Raspberry Pi Pico and other RP2040 and RP2350 powered microcontrollers, using C++ or one of our custom MicroPython builds.

 Notes

-• The trace on the back (marked ADDR) can be cut to change the I2C address from the default of 0x76 to 0x77, meaning that you can use up to two sensors on the same Raspberry Pi or Arduino.
+- The trace on the back (marked ADDR) can be cut to change the I2C address from the default of 0x76 to 0x77, meaning that you can use up to two sensors on the same board.

-• The BME680 and BMP280 breakouts both share the same I2C addresses, so if you're using both together then you'll need to change the I2C address on one of them using the cuttable traces.
+- The BME280, BMP280 and BME6XX breakouts all share the same I2C addresses, so if you're using two together then you'll need to change the I2C address on one of them using the solder bridge or cuttable traces.